renovatebot/renovate/docs/usage/key-concepts/presets.md

 Browse [Renovate's default presets](https://docs.renovatebot.com/presets-default/) to find any that are useful to you.
 Once you find a preset you like, put it in an `extends` array in your config file.

+### Contributing a new built-in preset

+If you have a Renovate config that may help others, you can put it into Renovate's built-in presets.

+Read [Contributing to presets](https://docs.renovatebot.com/config-presets/#contributing-to-presets) to learn how.

 ## Summary

 In short: